NEVI0/NEVI0/README.md

 ### :zap: One line that describes me best?

-A enthusiastic programmer that loves working with JavaScript/Typescript applications.
+An enthusiastic programmer that loves working with JavaScript/Typescript applications.

 ### :mailbox: How to reach me?